 Fannita is well known on TikTok for creating content that is, putting it gently, sort of unhinged.
 She goes against the grain for sport: sharing controversial hot takes, playing smash or pass with Disney characters (though some may agree with her opinion on Simba), and catcalling men online.
 One of her most notable TikToks is a reference to the hot boy uniform of summer 2021, the beloved hoochie daddy shorts, chain, and tank top combo, which Fannita so eloquently praised as “thot” wear.
 It playfully flipped catcalling culture on its head, positioning men under a voracious female gaze, but not everyone loved it as much as women did; many disgruntled men stitched the viral video with complaints and insults about Fannita’s banter.

 That TikTok is one of her most popular posts to date, but it still haunts Fannita to this day.
 It was an unsolicited wakeup call to the sobering role of misogynoir, the very specific intersection of anti-Blackness and sexism, in her own life.
 “I actually hate that video,” she shudders.
 “I got so much hate for it.
 I was physically having a panic attack the night that I posted it, and I didn't sleep at all the entire night because I was up deleting hate comments.
 Before the video, no one had ever said a hateful thing to me.
-I was a fan favorite, and it worked for me because I’m a Leo, and I need my ego stroked every three minutes.
+I was a fan favourite, and it worked for me because I’m a Leo, and I need my ego stroked every three minutes.
 So I wasn’t used to people talking shit about me.”

 “It was a reality check about how dark-skinned Black women and plus size women are perceived on social media,” says Fannita.
-“I realized then that because I look a certain way, and I sound a certain way, people are going to take things to the extreme with me.
+“I realised then that because I look a certain way, and I sound a certain way, people are going to take things to the extreme with me.
 But if a white girl had made the same video, it would have gone over in an entirely different way.”

 Allowing the onslaught of racism and fatphobia to get to her would’ve been understandable, but Fannita couldn’t let herself be dragged back into a dark place emotionally.
 She knew how easy it was for her to spiral.
 Prior to her TikTok fame, she remembers struggling with mental health issues and unaddressed personal trauma, feeling like a “sad little girl who didn’t know what her purpose was.”
 Fannita took a stab at the whole influencer thing before TikTok, making an attempt to become a “flat tummy tea IG baddie” (if you know, you know), but it didn’t pan out, so she downloaded TikTok at the end of 2019 at the suggestion of her friends, who believed that she’d find some kind of relief in watching other people’s content.
 Before long, her videos were the ones bringing people joy.